ImTheAgenda/QGIS-Documentation/source/docs/gentle_gis_introduction/raster_data.rst

    :width: 30em

    Some features on a landscape are easy to represent as points, polylines and polygons (e.g. trees, roads, houses).
-In other cases it can be difficult.
-For example how would you represent the grasslands?
-As polygons?
-What about the variations in colour you can see in the grass?
-When you are trying to represent large areas with continuously changing values, raster data can be a better choice.
+In other cases, it can be difficult e.g. would you represent grassland in the form of polygons or would you prefer to do it another way?
+What about the variations in colour of the grass?
+   Ultimately, when you are trying to represent large areas with continuously changing values, raster data is the better choice.

-Using raster data is a solution to these problems.
-Many people use raster data as a **backdrop** to be used behind vector layers in order to provide more meaning to the vector information.
-The human eye is very good at interpreting images and so using an image behind vector layers, results in maps with a lot more meaning.
+Many people use raster data as the **foundation** for vector layers, especially to provide more meaning to the vector information.
+Since the human eye is very good at visual evaluation, using an image behind vector layers results in more meaningful maps.
-Raster data is not only good for images that depict the real world surface (e.g. satellite images and aerial photographs), they are also good for representing more abstract ideas.
-For example, rasters can be used to show rainfall trends over an area, or to depict the fire risk on a landscape.
-In these kinds of applications, each cell in the raster represents a different value e.g. risk of fire on a scale of one to ten.
+Raster data is not only good for images showing the surface of the real world (e.g. satellite images and aerial photographs), but also good for representing more abstract ideas.
+For instance, rasters can be used to show rainfall trends concerning an area, or to outline risks of wildfires in a particularly endangered zone.
+In these kinds of applications, each cell in the raster represents a different value e.g. risks of wildfire on a scale from one to ten.

 An example that shows the difference between an image obtained from a satellite and one that shows calculated values can be seen in figure_raster_types_.